 - ¼ teaspoon almond extract

-- 1 ¼ cups super fine almond flour from blanched almonds* (see notes below for nut-free version)
+- 1 ¼ cups super fine blanched almond flour (not almond meal)

 - ¼ cup arrowroot powder